This information relates to Victoria.

 Is anything else required?

-Yes – the Informant (the police officer who charged you), needs to provide you/your lawyer and the court with a Diversion Notice.
+Yes – the Informant (the police officer who charged you), needs to provide you/your lawyer with a Diversion Notice.
 If the police agree that Diversion is appropriate, a Magistrate will still have the final say.

 If this is your first offence and it is relatively minor, then you or your lawyer should speak to the informant and prosecution without delay.